Class field theory for function fields and finite abelian torsors: Introduction

 Among all moduli $\frkm$ guaranteed by Theorem \ref{thm-intro:CFT}, there is a unique {\em minimal} one (see Corollary \ref{cor:minmod}).
 In the classical case of \'etale (i.e.~constant) $G$, this minimal modulus coincides with the ramification divisor of the associated branched covering of curves.
 In the general case, it yields a natural notion of $G$-torsor over $U$ {\em with ramification no worse than $\frkm$}.
-Such a notion has recently been proposed by R\"ulling and Saito \cite[\S9]{RS} for smooth schemes over a perfect field as an application of their general theory of ramification for reciprocity sheaves; see also see Remark \ref{rem:RS}.
+Such a notion has recently been proposed by R\"ulling and Saito \cite[\S9]{RS} for smooth schemes over a perfect field as an application of their general theory of ramification for reciprocity sheaves; see also Remark \ref{rem:RS}.
 We will give a description of the minimal modulus purely in terms of local fields.
-To that end, we introduce a conductor $\cond^G_{L}(-)$ (see Definition \ref{def:cond}) for finite local-local torsors over a complete, discretely valued field $L$ over $k$ having residue field $k$.
-In \S\ref{sec:torsors with modulus}, we provide the following description of the minimal modulus $\frkm$ for finite local-local torsors:
+To that end, we introduce a conductor $\cond^G_{\Frac\widehat{\scrO}_{X,x}}(-)$ (see Definition \ref{def:cond}) for finite local-local torsors over the fraction field of a completed local ring.
+In \S\ref{sec:torsors with modulus}, we provide the following description of the minimal modulus $\frkm$ for finite local-local torsors.